curlyLasagna/home-managed-dots/README.md

 I've enjoyed my time setting up a declarative config that I can understand.

 I feel in control of my machine and that gives me a peace of mind.

-Gone are the days of "What prompted me to do that?"

-- `modules`: Configuration for different applications managed with nix
+I also wasn't a fan of having to learn different syntax per config (lua is cool and all but it's not my cup of tea 🫣)

+- `modules`: Per application configuration
 - `users`: Per device configuration

-- `dots`: App configuration that I believe is better off un-nixified
+## Update packages

+`nix flake update` to update the flake inputs